 Nerve flossing targets conditions that involve irritation of the nerves, such as sciatica and piriformis syndrome.
-Nerve flossing gently mobilizes compressed or irritated nerves through a set of simple exercises.
+Nerve flossing exercises offer relief by gently mobilizing compressed or irritated nerves.

 Nerve flossing may help relieve pain from these conditions and increase range of motion.

 Keep reading to learn more about how nerve flossing works, as well as some simple exercises people can try at home to help treat symptoms of sciatica and piriformis syndrome.

 Nerve flossing is a set of exercises that gently mobilize the nerves.
 Doctors may also refer to nerve flossing as nerve, or neural, gliding.
 The exercises are simple and often require no equipment, so people can easily do them at home.

 People may use nerve flossing alongside other treatment methods to help relieve symptoms of conditions such as sciatica and piriformis syndrome.